 Some locals say the Oak Island treasure doesn’t exist, or that it was found years ago.
 Others have made it their life’s work to keep digging, and drilling down into the complex maze of shafts and booby traps that in their view, prevents the legendary fortune from being discovered.

-To get up close and personal with the legend, you can rent a kayak and paddle around the private island, or pre-book an excluisve tour from Oak Island Tours.
+To get up close and personal with the legend, you can rent a kayak and paddle around the private island, or pre-book an exclusive tour from Oak Island Tours.
 There is also a four-hour Legends and Lobster experience that includes an excursion around Oak Island, and a Lobster picnic on a private island.

-#2 – Explore Downtown Halifax and Dartmouth
+Downtown Halifax and Dartmouth

-Some of the best things to do in Nova Scotia are right in the center of its capital city, Halifax – an attractive, busy city set on a large working harbor, with two beautiful suspension bridges leading to the opposite city of Dartmouth.
+Some of the most fun things to do in Nova Scotia are right in the center of its capital city, Halifax – an attractive, busy city set on a large working harbor, with two beautiful suspension bridges leading to the opposite city of Dartmouth.
 In fact, there are so many things to do in Halifax that we wrote a whole post listing them!

 Halifax is especially lovely in the summer, when it hosts several major annual festivals including the TD Jazz Festival, the Buskers Festival and the Nova Scotia International Tattoo.
 It’s also the perfect time for excursions on the Tall Ship Silva, which can be booked in advance or from a kiosk on the boardwalk.

-There are other ways to see Halifax too.
-The Halifax hop-on-hop-off double deck bus tours are highly recommended.
 Or join the hilarious Harbour Hopper Tour – an amphibious vehicle that drives around the city and into the water!

-Get your adrenaline pumping with one of the most exhilarating Nova Scotia attractions: white water rafting on the Bay of Fundy’s tidal bore…except in Nova Scotia, the rapids aren’t white – they are a rich gravy-red.
+Get your adrenaline pumping with one of the most exhilarating Nova Scotia attractions: white water rafting on the Bay of Fundy’s tidal bore.
+Except in Nova Scotia, the rapids aren’t white – they are a rich gravy-red.